wuyang1002431655/tango_with_django_19/manuscript/chapter12-bootstrap.md

     </form>
     {% endblock %}

 Again we have manually transformed the form created by the `{{ form.as_p }}` template tag, and added the various bootstrap classes.

 W> ###Bootstrap, HTML and Django Kludge
-W>
 W> This is not the best solution - we have kind of kludged it together.
 W> It would be much nicer and cleaner if we could instruct Django when building the HTML for the form to insert the appropriate classes.

 ##Using `Django-Bootstrap-Toolkit`
-An alternative solution would be to use something like the `django-bootstrap-toolkit` see
-<https://github.com/dyve/django-bootstrap-toolkit>.
-To install the `django-bootstrap-toolkit` run:
+An alternative solution would be to use something like the [`django-bootstrap-toolkit`](https://github.com/dyve/django-bootstrap-toolkit).
+To install the `django-bootstrap-toolkit`, run:

 {lang="text",linenos=off}
 	pip install django-bootstrap-toolkit